Who doesn’t use social media?

 This generation (born between 1946 and 1964) were the last generation to embrace social media and they use it primarily as a means to connect with family and friends – and reconnect with old friends, “lost” pre-Internet.
 Facebook tends to be their favorite channel, although they use LinkedIn in as much as 18-39 year olds!

-As for marketing to them on social media, your best bet may to capture their attention via a paid ad on Facebook: 58 percent of boomers are likely to visit a company’s website after “encountering the brand on social media.”
+As for marketing to them on social media, your best bet may be to capture their attention via a paid ad on Facebook: 58 percent of boomers are likely to visit a company’s website after “encountering the brand on social media.”

 Targeting mid-career Generation X adults interested in opening a franchise?
 You’re going to need a different social media marketing strategy than if you need to get Generation Z to attend your university next year.